aiven/aiven-docs/docs/tools/terraform/get-started.md

 ## Configure your project and services

-In this section, you\'ll learn how to structure a simple Terraform project.
+In this section, you'll learn how to structure a simple Terraform project.

 Terraform files declare the structure of the infrastructure, the